Drury Street

 Old street sign with the Irish name An Bóthar Beag in Gaelic type above.

 Drury Street is a narrow and partially pedestrianised retail street in the centre of Dublin, Ireland.
+Old names for the street include Drury Lane and Little Boater Lane.

 The street is connected to Exchequer Street at its northern end and Stephen Street at its southern end.
 It is intersected by Fade Street and Castle Market and runs parallel to South William Street.

 History

 Early history

 Drury Street, situated in Dublin's south inner city, traces its origins to the early 17th century and was originally outside of the city walls close to the medieval church and hospital of Saint Stephen.
 The street is referred to as "Little Boater Lane" on maps from 1673 and 1756.
 "Boater" may be derived from the Irish word "Bóthar", meaning "road" or alternatively may be sourced from butter or booter which it is referred to on early maps.
-Drury Street was later referred to as "Drury Lane" before being mainly referred as Drury Street from the middle of the 18th century onwards.
+Drury Street was later referred to as "Drury Lane" before being mainly referred to as Drury Street from the middle of the 18th century onwards.

 The name "Drury" may reference Sir William Drury, an English statesman and soldier who served as Lord Justice of Ireland in the late 16th century.
 Alternatively, the name may be a reference to Drury Lane in London or have been influenced by London naming conventions.